-In either grade 7 or 8, each student will receive instruction on how best to prepare for high school, college, and a career.
+In either grade 6th-8th, each student will receive instruction on how best to prepare for high school, college, and a career.

 High School Grade Levels

 High school students and their parents are encouraged to talk with a school counselor, teacher, or principal to learn more about course offerings, graduation requirements, and early graduation procedures.